Dronecode/camera-manager-docs/en/guide/extending_csd.md

 }
 ```

+##### finalize_gstreamer_pipeline()

-##### finalize_gstreamer_pipeline: Called when gstreamer pipeline is finalized so all needed cleanup can be
+ Called when gstreamer pipeline is finalized so all needed cleanup can be performed.
-performed.

-Note that there is no need of freeing or g_object_unref the pipeline.
+Note that there is no need of freeing or `g_object_unref` the pipeline.
 This method is used only if custom class allocate any other resource for the video.

 For the custom sample there is no need of having this function implemented.
 For a more complex example, take a look at the [realsense sample](https://github.com/01org/camera-streaming-daemon/tree/master/samples/stream_realsense.cpp).

 ```cpp
 void StreamRealSense::finalize_gstreamer_pipeline(GstElement *pipeline)